What is a DUII Treatment Certificate?

 To obtain a DUII Treatment Completion Certificate an individual must complete their treatment plan.

-- Successfully complete a certified outpatient alcohol and drug treatment program and be in need of no further alcohol and drug treatment or aftercare
+- Successfully complete a certified outpatient substance abuse treatment program and be in need of no further substance abuse treatment or aftercare

 - Pay the treatment provider for the treatment services

-- Documentation by observed Urinalysis tests, of 90 days of continuous abstinence during the last 90 days of the outpatient treatment program
+- Documentation by observed Urinalysis tests, of 90 days of continuous abstinence during the last 90 days of the outpatient substance abuse treatment program

 Completion of an alcohol and drug information/education program

-- Successfully complete a certified outpatient alcohol and drug education program of not less than 12 hours, with weekly contact of not less than 4 consecutive weeks
+- Successfully complete a certified outpatient substance abuse education program of not less than 12 hours, with weekly contact of not less than 4 consecutive weeks

 - Pay the treatment provider for the education services

-- Documentation by observed Urinalysis tests, of 90 days of continuous abstinence during the last 90 days of the outpatient education program
+- Documentation by observed Urinalysis tests, of 90 days of continuous abstinence during the last 90 days of the outpatient substance abuseeducation program